-What is the ABIM MOC cost for 2023?
+What is the ABIM MOC cost?

 The annual ABIM MOC cost is $220.
 If you keep additional certifications, each will cost $120 annually.
 Then, if you plan to take the traditional 10-year MOC exam, it will cost an additional $700.